South Brooklyn Marine Terminal

 The South Brooklyn Marine Terminal (SBMT) is an intermodal shipping, warehousing, and manufacturing complex in the Port of New York and New Jersey.
-It is located along the Upper New York Bay, between 29th and 39th Streets in the Sunset Park and Greenwood Heights neighborhoods of Brooklyn, New York City.
-The site is adjacent to Bush Terminal and Industry City, which respectively lie directly to the south and east.
-A recycling and waste transfer facility managed by Sims Metal Management is the major tenant.
+It is located along the Upper New York Bay, between 29th and 39th Streets in the Sunset Park and Greenwood Heights neighborhoods of Brooklyn in New York City.
+Bush Terminal and Industry City surround the site to the south and east, respectively.
+A recycling and waste transfer facility managed by Sims Metal Management is a major tenant.
 In May 2018, the city contracted partners to activate the largely unused terminal.
+In 2024, major construction commenced of a 73-acre facility supporting the development of the Empire Wind 1 offshore wind farm.

 Early ferry service

 The New York and South Brooklyn Ferry operated a ferry from the Battery Maritime Building (formerly known as Municipal Ferry Pier) to the South Brooklyn/39th Street Ferry Terminal, where rail transfer (to the South Brooklyn Railway) was possible until 1935.

 Formerly, a Staten Island Ferry route ran between the ferry slip at 39th Street within Bush Terminal, and the St. George Terminal in Staten Island.
 The ferry route was discontinued in 1946 after a fire at St. George Terminal.